kevinwjin/BACON/README.md

 ## Usage
 ### Simulate shape data
-To simulate shape data for clustering, begin by adding `shape_generation.R` to your R environment.
+To simulate shape data for clustering, begin by adding `shape_simulation.R` to your R environment.
 This file contains all functions necessary for shape data simulation: